Chinese intelligence activity abroad: Belgium

 In 2008, Belgian Justice Minister Jo Vandeurzen accused the Chinese government of electronic espionage against the government of Belgium, while Foreign Minister Karel De Gucht informed the Belgian Federal Parliament that Chinese agents hacked his ministry.
 The espionage is possibly linked to Belgium hosting the headquarters of NATO and the European Union.

 The Katholieke Universiteit Leuven in Leuven was also believed to be the center for a group of Chinese students in Europe conducting industrial espionage, operating under a front organization called the Chinese Students' and Scholars' Association of Leuven.
 In 2005 a leading figure of the Association defected to Belgium, providing information to the Belgian State Security Service on hundreds of spies engaged in economic espionage across Europe.
 The group had no obvious links to Chinese diplomats and was focused on getting moles into laboratories and universities in the Netherlands, Britain, Germany, France and Belgium.
 The People's Daily, an organ of the Central Committee of the Chinese Communist Party, dismissed the reports as fabrications triggered by fears of China's economic development.

 In February 2019, a report was released by European External Action Service which estimated that there were 250 Chinese MSS spies operating in Brussels, the capital of the European Union.

 On 15 December 2023, a joint investigation by Financial Times, Der Spiegel and Le Monde revealed that former Vlaams Belang senator Frank Creyelman accepted bribes from Ministry of State Security for three years to influence discussions within the European Union.
 Subsequently, Vlaams Belang expelled him from the party.
 His brother, Steven Creyelman, also MP for the VB, is also linked to this case.

+In May 2026, Belgian authorities detained a senior researcher at semiconductor company BelGaN on suspicion of industrial espionage.
+The person is being held in prison for trial.
+Belgian prosecutors alleged that he transferred trade secrets concerning gallium nitride semiconductor production to China.